The Farnsworth Homestead

 207-596-6457 x 126

-The Homestead will be open May 29 through October 12, 2014.
+The Homestead is open through Sunday, October 12, 2014.
 Three tours daily, Thursdays through Sundays.
 Tour start times are 12 p.m., 1 p.m. and 2 p.m.; limited to 10 persons per tour.

 Please note that the Homestead is not wheelchair accessible.